Frequently Asked Questions

 - The plan does allow post-termination rollovers into the plan, including a refund of survivor contributions or a refund of excess service or excess contributions payable from SURS at retirement.

 If you are considering a roll-in, ask the current plan administrator whether the funds are allowed to be rolled out of the plan.
 Most plans do not allow in-service distributions.
-For example, if you have an account balance in the state of Illinois’ 457 plan administered by T. Rowe Price and you are still employed by the SURS-covered employer that you contributed through, you will not be able to roll-over the balance to the SURS DCP.
+For example, if you have an account balance in the state of Illinois’ 457 plan administered by Empower and you are still employed by the SURS-covered employer that you contributed through, you will not be able to roll-over the balance to the SURS DCP.
 For a rollover into the plan, go to surs.org/dcp to download and complete the Rollover Form (under the Plan Info tab, click on Forms) or call the SURS DC Contact Center at 800-613-9543 for assistance.

 When do I get a statement?